-Dr. Carmen Tafolla, named in 2012 by Mayor Julian Castro as the first Poet Laureate of the city of San Antonio, is the author of more than twenty books and one of the most widely anthologized of Latina writers, with works being published in newspapers and posters, high school and college textbooks, Kindergarten Big Books, elementary readers, literary anthologies in India and magazines in Mexico City.
+Named by the Texas Legislature in 2015 as the State Poet Laureate of Texas, Dr. Carmen Tafolla is the author of more than 20 books, ranging from collections of poetry to collections of short stories, and from historical non-fiction to children's books.
+A popular speaker, performer and educator, she was named in 2012 by Mayor Julian Castro as the first Poet Laureate of the City of San Antonio, and is one of the most widely anthologized of Latina writers, with works being published in newspapers and posters, high school and college textbooks, Kindergarten Big Books, elementary readers, literary anthologies in India and magazines in Mexico City.
 Called by Rigoberto Gonzales the Zora Neale Hurston of the Chicano Community and by Alex Haley “a world-class writer”, Tafolla, a native of the West-Side barrios of San Antonio, has performed in London, Madrid, Mexico City, Norway, New Zealand, Canada, and throughout the United States and has been recognized by the National Association for Chicano Studies for "giving voice to the peoples and cultures of this land."

 A native of the West-Side barrios of San Antonio, Texas, Tafolla was told by her junior high principal that she had potential to make it all the way to high school.
 Instead, she completed high school, a B.A. in 1972, an M.A. in 1973, and a Ph.D. from the University of Texas, Austin, in 1982.
 In 1973, she became Director of the Mexican-American Studies Center at Texas Lutheran College where she initiated, among other projects, the El Premio Roberto Salinas Award to recognize students who have worked to promote human understanding and cultural harmony.